kapouer/raja/README.md

 * raja.METHOD(url, <query>, <body>, cb) where METHOD is GET, PUT, POST, DELETE.
   A xhr wrapper, returns json or text, cb(err, objOrText), err.code contains status.

-* raja.appendQuery(url, queryObj) to append query parameters (as hash) to a url
+* raja.urlQuery(url, query) to append query parameters (given as hash array) to a url

 * raja.loadScript(url, cb) to insert a script in the document (but not let it appear in the html afterwise)

-* raja.absolute(relativeUrl) converts a url (with ./ or ../) relative to the
+* raja.absolute(baseUrl, relativeUrl) converts a url (with ./ or ../) relative
-document location into an absolute one.
+a base url into an absolute one.

 live updates and the idempotency rule